so here is how to embrace it.

 P.S.
 And if you’d love to have some support with ways that you can overcome this fear of rejection or how to deal with this fear of rejection, then let yourself receive the tips and insights from those soulpreneurs who have gone before you.

-I invite you to come and join the Encore of the Abundant Soulpreneur Summit, which was part of the 5 Day Abundance Reset Challenge last year!
-You'll get to hear Samara Stone speak about unstoppable confidence, an awesome conversation about how to build emotional resilience which is definitely required being in business,right?
+Like Samara Stone speaking about unstoppable confidence, an awesome conversation about how to build emotional resilience which is definitely required being in business, right?

-And you'll hear Joseph Rea speak about rejection and how it played out in his life, and several of the other speakers,too.
+And you'll hear Joseph Rea speak about rejection and how it played out in his life, and several of the other speakers in the Abundant Soulpreneur Summit, too.
 You'll pick up lots and lots of juicy nuggets there.